 - Nosebleeds, bleeding from your gums

 - Pain, itching, burning, swelling, or a lump under your skin where the needle is placed

-- Small red spots under your skin, rash, or itchy skin
+- Small red spots under your skin

 - Warmth or redness of your face, neck, arm, or upper chest